mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 library(multinet)
 ```

+The primary packages used in this Section (`igraph`, `statnet`, and `intergraph`) are already described [in the last section](#PrimaryPackage).
+We also use here the `vegan` package which includes many functions focused on community ecology.
+In this document, we rely on this package to calculate several distance/similarity metrics that are useful for generating [similarity networks](#SimilarityNetworks).
+Finally, we provide a brief example at the end of this section using `multinet` which is a package focused on conducting [multilayer network analyses](#Multinet).

+### Defining Network Objects in R{#NetworkDataFunctions}

+In general most of the examples of network data formats in the remainder of this Section are converted into R network objects in two basic steps.

+* First, we read in some external data file that contains network data, usually generated in some sort of spreadsheet program, and create an R data frame or matrix object.
+* Next, we call a function that expects the given data format (edgelist, adjacency matrix, incidence matrix, etc.) and converts it in to an R network object.

+As you will see below, we mostly rely on `igraph` functions that take the following basic format:

+`igraph::graph_from_DataType`

+where `DataType` is replaced with the appropriate format such as `edgelist`, `adjacency_matrix`, and so on.
+In most of the examples below we then plot the network just to confirm that everything works, but that is certainly optional.

 ### Edge List {#Edgelist}

 The edge list is a very quick and easy way to capture network data.
 It simply lists the edges in the network one by one by node id: E=((n1,n2),(n1,n3),(n1,n4),...,(ni,nj)).
 For the purposes of data management it is usually easiest to create an edge list as a data frame or matrix where each row represents a pair of nodes with connections going from the node in one column to the node in the second column (additional columns can be used for edge weight or other edge attributes).

-In this example, we import the Cibola dataset in this format as a data frame and then convert it to a network object for further analysis.
+In this example, we import the Cibola dataset in this format as a data frame and then convert it to an `igraph` network object for further analysis.
 You can download the [edgelist file here](data/Cibola_edgelist.csv) to follow along on your own.
 Since the edges in this network are undirected this will be a simple binary network, and we will use the `directed = FALSE` argument in the `igraph::graph_from_edgelist` function call.
 This function simply takes a edge list in tabular format and converts it to a network object R recognizes that can further be used for analysis and visualization.

 ```r